Distal Humerus Fractures of the Elbow

 Surgical Treatment of Distal Humerus Fractures

 Dr. Okoroha may recommend surgery if the fracture has led to the displacement of bone and pieces of the bone have exited the skin.
 During surgery, the displaced bone or pieces of bone are joined together with the help of metal screws and plates.
 You may also be administered antibiotics to avoid the risk of infection.

 Care should be taken while you walk or run and especially while climbing up/down the stairs.
 This can prevent you from falling and eventually from accidental fractures.

-If you have experienced a distal humerus fracture, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced a distal humerus fracture, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.